Value4AI/Awesome-LLM-in-Social-Science/README.md

 - employ LLMs to **facilitate research, address issues, and enhance tools** in Social Science.
 - contribute **surveys**, **perspectives**, and **datasets** on the above topics.

-Evaluation, alignment, and simulation are by no means orthogonal.
+The above taxonomies are by no means orthogonal.
 For example, evaluations require simulations.
 We categorize these papers based on our understanding of their focus.
 This collection has **a special focus on Psychology and Human Values**.

 Welcome to contribute and discuss!